airbytehq/airbyte/airbyte-integrations/connectors/source-recurly/README.md

 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/recurly).

 ## Local development

-### Build
+### Prerequisites
+**To iterate on this connector, make sure to complete this prerequisites section.**

+#### Build & Activate Virtual Environment
 First, build the module by running the following from the `airbyte` project root directory:
 ```
 ./gradlew :airbyte-integrations:connectors:source-recurly:build
 ```

-This should generate a virtualenv for this module in `source-recurly/.venv`.
+This will generate a virtualenv for this module in `source-recurly/.venv`.
 Make sure this venv is active in your development environment of choice.
-If you are on the terminal, run the following from the `source-recurly` directory:
+To activate the venv from the terminal, run:
 ```
 cd airbyte-integrations/connectors/source-recurly # cd into the connector directory
 source .venv/bin/activate
 ```
 If you are in an IDE, follow your IDE's instructions to activate the virtualenv.

-**All the instructions below assume you have correctly activated the virtualenv.**.
+#### Create credentials
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/recurly) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_recurly/spec.json` file.
+See `sample_files/sample_config.json` for a sample config file.

+**If you are an Airbyte core member**, copy the credentials in RPass under the secret name `source-recurly-integration-test-config` and place them into `secrets/config.json`.

 ### Locally running the connector
 ```
 python main_dev.py spec
 python main_dev.py check --config secrets/config.json
 python main_dev.py discover --config secrets/config.json
-python main_dev.py read --config secrets/config.json --catalog integration_tests/catalog.json
+python main_dev.py read --config secrets/config.json --catalog sample_files/sample_catalog.json
 ```

 ### Unit Tests